Julio-CMedeiros/Pupillography-for-Software-Engineering-What-Are-the-Optimal-Frequency-Bands-/README.md

-Pupillography for Software Engineering: What Are the Optimal Frequency Bands?-MATLAB-Supplementary This repository includes all MATLAB codes used for the preprocessing of the data and subsequent analysis of the work presented in the paper titled: Pupillography for Software Engineering: What Are the Optimal Frequency Bands?.
+Pupillography for Software Engineering: What Are the Optimal Frequency Bands? - MATLAB Supplementary This repository contains all the MATLAB codes used for preprocessing and analyzing the data in the study "Pupillography for Software Engineering: What Are the Optimal Frequency Bands?".

+Repository Contents
+The MATLAB scripts included here are integral to the preprocessing and subsequent analysis performed in the published paper.
+These codes support the methodologies outlined and ensure reproducibility of the results.

+Data Availability
+All associated data, including:

+Experiment protocol
+Screening and experimental questionnaires
+NASA-TLX and bug detection evaluation data
+Examples of code snippets with bug locations and complexity information EEG, fMRI, ECG, EDA, PPG, and eye-tracking with pupillography data (fully anonymized) are publicly accessible in the repository of the H2020 project AI4EU: [AI4EU Dataset](https://ai4eu.dei.uc.pt/base-cognitive-state-monitoring-during-bug-inspection-dataset/).

-Any further information or question, contact the corresponding author of the present paper.
+For any further information or inquiries, please contact the corresponding author of the paper.